 .

-Used as a ‘fancy’ Christmas tree in Brasil, the "Cunninghamia lanceolata” fir, designated also as "China fir", was discovered during the eighteen hundreds in China, by the English botanist J. CUNNINGHAM, hence the incorporation of “SIMENSIS" (coming from China) into its scientific name.
+A ‘fancy’ Christmas tree in Brasil,the "Cunninghamia lanceolata” fir, designated also as "China fir", was discovered during the eighteen hundreds in China, by the English botanist J. CUNNINGHAM, hence the incorporation of “SIMENSIS" (coming from China) into its scientific name.
 In some aspects it resembles the North American "Douglas Fir".

 This unusual conifer genus is native to China.
 The stiff, springy, curved leaves taper to prickly points and have glossy upper surfaces.
 Dead leaves remain attached to the branches, making the interior of the trees untidy and prickly, but a well grown specimen is among the more attractive conifers.
 Although quite handsome and not difficult to grow, CUNNINGHAMIA species are found mostly in botanical gardens and larger private collections.